phmz/revu-cli/README.md

 node dist/main.js commit
 ```

 revu will prompt you to select the files you wish to commit.
-It will then fetch the commit history and propose a commit message.
+Once the files are selected, revu fetches the commit history and proposes a commit message.
+If you agree with the suggested commit message, you can proceed to commit your changes right away.
+If there are unselected files left, revu will ask you if you wish to continue the commit process.

 ## Pull Request Review